Beckley, West Virginia: Education

 Woodrow Wilson High School is Beckley's public high school.

 Four universities are located in Beckley: West Virginia University Institute of Technology, University of Charleston-Beckley, and a branch campus of Concord University.
 Additionally, a branch campus of Valley College is located in Beckley; New River Community and Technical College is in the nearby community of Beaver; and the nonprofit, nondenominational Appalachian Bible College is located just outside the city limits, in nearby Bradley.

 Media

 Newspaper

-The Register Herald, a six-day morning daily newspaper, serves Beckley and the surrounding area.
+The Register Herald, a five-day morning daily newspaper, serves Beckley and the surrounding area.
 It had a circulation of 19,237 in 2016 and is owned by Community Newspaper Newspaper Holdings.
 The newspaper traces its history to The Raleigh Register, the Raleigh Herald, and the Beckley Evening Post which were among a dozen weekly and monthly publications published in and around Beckley as early as the 1880s.

 Radio

 Radio stations based in Beckley include West Virginia Public Broadcasting's WVBY public radio, WJLS (AM), a talk radio and country music station that was a CBS affiliate from 1943 to 1990, WJLS-FM, which syndicates country music, and WCIR-FM, a contemporary radio station based in Downtown Beckley.